Kate Daniels (book series): Magic Breaks

 Hugh appears in Atlanta having framed a shapeshifter for the murder of a Master of the Dead.
-He tells Kate (operating solo while Curran is away) that she must turn over the perpetrator or the People will declare war.
-Kate enters vampire territory to determine the truth.
-They find the scene and discover the murderer is a wolf, Dorie.
-After narrowly escaping Hugh, her companions grievously injured, Kate decides to hand Dorie over to local law enforcement, sidestepping Hugh's manipulation.

-The People and Hugh approach in force.
-As law enforcement arrives to arrest Dorie, a werewolf douses Kate with a bottle of water, also hitting Ghastek, the local leader of the People.
-Curran returns just as Hugh speaks a word and Kate and Ghastek are magically transported to a well prison.
-Hugh lets them starve, only communicating with Kate via her dreams; he wants her to visit Roland with him.
-She refuses, confident that Curran will find her.
+Kate, leading the pack while Curran is away, must turn over the perpetrator or the People will declare war.
+Kate decides to hand the accused over to local law enforcement.
+At the exchange, Hugh sets a trap for Kate; Ghastek, the local leader of the People, is accidentally tagged as well.
+Curran returns just as Kate and Ghastek are magically transported to a well prison.

-He does - it's been many days; they are in Roland's prison, Mishmar.
-Christopher led them; he was once Roland's Legatus, the top leader of the People and equivalent to Hugh, before being imprisoned and tortured.
-Mishmar is mazelike and takes days to navigate.
-They finally enter a cavern filled with powerful magic, emanating from a large stone room; only Kate manages to approach.
-She discovers it is the grave of her grandmother, Semiramis, who allows the group to pass.
-Outside, Hugh is blocking the bridge out, however, they are soon overrun by unpiloted vampires.
-They escape because Christopher knows how to operate the gate; he and the Rat Alpha, Robert, sacrifice themselves to save the others.
+Hugh lets them starve, but Kate remains confident that Curran will find her.
+He does with the help of Christopher, who was once Roland's Legatus, the top leader of the People.
+After days of navigating the maze-like prison, they enter a cavern filled with powerful magic.
+Kate discovers it is the grave of her grandmother, Semiramis, who allows the group to pass.
+Outside, Hugh is blocking the bridge out and they are overrun by unpiloted vampires.
+They escape because Christopher and the Rat Alpha, Robert, sacrifice themselves.

-Overnight, Kate is approached by the current Legatus.
-He has been given the same task as Hugh, to get Kate to meet Roland.
-He does this by simply asking, saying she can have Christopher and Robert, who had been saved by Roland, if she is able to walk out with them; Kate agrees.
+Overnight Kate is approached by the current Legatus.
+He offers her Christopher and Robert, who had been saved by Roland, if she is able to walk out with them.
 At Roland's palace, Kate is challenged to display her strength.
-She reaches Roland, who is behind a blood ward; she breaks it.
-Realizing she could kill him now and fulfill the task she had been raised to do, she instead claims her people and leaves.

-Back in Atlanta, Roland attacks, attempting to claim the city.
+She resists the urge to kill Roland and leaves with her people.
+When they return to Atlanta, Roland attacks, attempting to claim the city.
 Kate rebuffs him, claiming it herself.
 The next night, Roland walks into their quarters, having enchanted the Keep's security: he will allow Kate to keep Atlanta, but she cannot remain Consort.
-Curran agrees, shocking her; she assumes this means they are done.
 Roland leaves and Curran tells her he will step down as Beast Lord.